johanneswieland/MPC2001/README.md

 Bureau of Labor Statistics (2024).
 ‘Consumer expenditure survey’, US Department of Labor.

+Orchard, Jacob, Valerie A. Ramey, and Johannes F. Wieland.
+Using Macro Counterfactuals to Assess Plausibility: An Illustration using the 2001 Rebate MPCs.
+Economic Journal, Forthcoming.

 Sahm, Claudia R, Matthew D Shapiro, and Joel Slemrod, 2012.
 “Check in the mail or more in the paycheck: does the effectiveness of fiscal stimulus depend on how it